-Media literacy enables people to have the skills, knowledge and understanding they need to make full use of the opportunities presented both by traditional and by new communications services.
-Media literacy also helps people to manage content and communications, and protect themselves and their families from the potential risks associated with using these services.
+Media literacy enables people to have the skills, knowledge and understanding they need to make full use of the opportunities presented by both established and new communications services.

 Children and parents: media use and attitudes report 2022